DanielCiccC/DanielCiccC.github.io/FINM3407/notes/behavioural_biases.md

 ### Examples/manifestations
 - risk-seeking individual might invest more heavily in high-risk, high-reward assets, like individual stocks or cryptocurrencies.

-## Representativeness
-- People frequently make the mistake of believing that two similar things or events are more closely correlated than they actually are.
-- Representativeness exists when one thinks that A should look like B.  A can be the sample and B the distribution, or vice-versa.
-- Judging the likelihood of things in terms of how well they seem to represent, or match, particular prototypes.

 ## Lottery and Insurance
 - A lottery is a prospect with a low probability of a high payoff.
 Many people buy lottery tickets, even with negative expected values.
 These same people buy insurance to protect themselves from risk.
 - Normally, insurance is a hedge against a low-probability large loss.
 These choices are inconsistent with traditional expected utility framework but can be explained by prospect theory.